Kids Bike Size Guide

 How to choose the correct bike weight to be in proportion to the rider

 Experts recommend bikes shouldn’t be more than 30% of your child’s weight.

 Heavy bikes over 4 kg will prove challenging to manoeuvre.
 Young children get frustrated easily.
 We often hear, “my child doesn’t like their bike,” and when we delve deeper, it is because they have a hefty steel bike with incorrect geometry or stabilisers.

 Choose the lightest you can afford without eliminating all the features that make it comfortable to ride.

-3. Consider which size wheels you need
+How to consider which size wheels I need

 A 10″ wheel may allow for a lower starting seat height, but check the seat height range to get some years’ use out of it.